 Rules Criteria

 3.1 Materials and Finish

 C11

 There is no applicable rule.
 Where development exposes a blank façade of an adjoining building, a visually interesting architectural treatment is applied to that wall such as through the use of colour, articulation, materials and shadows.

 C12

 There is no applicable rule.
-Buildings use high quality materials compatible with the character of existing adjacent development or the desired architectural character of the area.
+The development uses high quality materials that are not incompatible with the character of existing adjacent development and the desired architectural character of the area.

 3.2 Crime Prevention Through Environmental Design

 C13

 There is no applicable rule.
 The development meets the requirements of the Crime Prevention Through Environmental Design General Code.

 3.3 Access and Mobility

 There is no applicable rule.
 C14 The development meets the requirements of the Access and Mobility General Code.